Radiation therapy

 Radiation therapy is a local treatment, meaning it only affects the area of the body where the radiation is targeted.
 Unless your radiation treatment is targeted at an area where hair grows, such as your scalp or face, you will not lose your hair.
 People having radiation therapy for breast cancer may find their underarm hair will fall out if it is near the radiated area, however it will grow back in time.

-Can I drive after treatment?
+Can I drive after radiation therapy treatment?

 Yes, it is safe for you to drive after you receive radiation therapy treatment.
 However, if you feel unfit or unwell to do so, it’s important to advise your treatment team immediately.